SiloCityLabs/Cuttlephone/docs/index.md

  - Demo and test prototype with friends
  - Community feedback, brainstorm v2

-# How it works
-The phone case uses OpenSCAD Customizer to support many phone models.

-The gamepad uses an ATmega32u4 which has built in USB support.
-The firmware will use the [LUFA library](https://github.com/abcminiuser/lufa) to implement a USB HID gamepad.

 # How can I help?
 Stick around until the prototype is finished!
 Follow the project with the links above.
 I'm open to suggestions.